Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and Gradient Estimates

 \subsubsection{The $s$-Parallel Gradient}

 As with the $0$-parallel gradient we begin by defining the $s$-parallel gradient on the cylinder functions.
 So let $s>0$ be fixed and let $F=e_\bt^*u$ be a smooth cylinder function on $P_x(M)$.
-Let us begin with the following observation.
-The cylinder function $F(\gamma)\equiv u(\gamma(t_1),\ldots, \gamma(t_N))$ is a well defined function not only on continuous path space, but also on the only right continuous path space

-In particular, if $\gamma$ is a continuous curve and $V$ is a right continuous vector field along $\gamma$, then the partial derivative $D_VF$ is well defined.
-Now for each $V_x\in T_{x}M$ we can define the $s$-parallel translation invariant vector field $V_s(t)$ given by $V_s(t)=0$ if $t<s$ and $V_s(t)=P_t^{-1}V_x$ if $t\geq s$.
-Therefore the partial derivatives $D_{V_s}F$ is well defined for each such vector field.
+Let us begin with the observation that for a cylinder function $F$ the directional derivative $D_V F$ is well defined not only for continuous vector fields but also for left continuous vector fields.
+So for each $V_x\in T_{x}M$ we can define the $s$-parallel translation invariant vector field $V_s(t)$ given by $V_s(t)=0$ if $t<s$ and $V_s(t)=P_t^{-1}V_x$ if $t\geq s$.
+The partial derivatives $D_{V_s}F$ is therefore well defined for each such vector field.

 Now define the $s$-parallel gradient $\nabla_s F$ of $F$ at a curve $\gamma$ to be the unique vector $\nabla_s F(\gamma) \in T_{x}M$ such that for every $s$-parallel translation invariant vector field $V_s(t)$ along $\gamma$ we have that